-3.6.
-For an overview of FMS in the context of the role it plays for fuelled generating stations within the schemes which we administer, you may wish to consult our 'Anaerobic Digestion (AD) Fuel Measurement and Sampling (FMS) Questionnaire and guidance note' This document provides a concise overview of the FMS review process and advice on the completion of the FMS questionnaires.
-The document is available for download from our website38 and we recommend consulting this document prior to making any FMS submission to us.
+- when fuels contain fossil-derived contamination, - when electricity is generated from eligible fuels which are in different states e.g. a mix of solid and liquid biomass fuels41 and - to support reporting against the sustainability criteria. - 2.5 Additional information on compiling a robust FMS regime is available in Appendix 6 10.
+The information contained in these appendices is designed to provide operators with an indication, rather than a prescriptive guide, as to how they may choose to compile an FMS regime. - 2.6 For an overview of FMS in the context of the role it plays for fuelled generating stations within the schemes which we administer, you may wish to consult our guidance note documents that supplement the FMS Questionnaires for the various technology and fuel types42 This document provides a concise overview of the FMS review processes and advice on the completion of the FMS questionnaires.
+The document is available for download from our website, and we recommend consulting this document prior to making any FMS submission to us.